-Discover more about the UK's most important communications sites.
+Discover more about this building and the UK's most important communications sites.

 The Central Telegraph Office, London

 The Central Telegraph Office on Newgate Street and St Martin’s Le Grand in London dates back to the 1860s and was the initial home of the London-Paris telephone service from 1891-1904.
 In 1986 it played host to the first demonstration of wireless telegraphy.

 However, the five-storey building, also in the shadow of St Paul’s Cathedral, was an obvious target during wartime due to its importance as a communications hub.
 It was hit during World War I, resulting in the death of a solider, before a Luftwaffe raid destroyed it in December 1940.

 The building was eventually rebuilt in 1943.
 After the war it was the largest telegraph office in the world, with a direct line to every large town in the UK, but emergence of the telephone meant it never quite recovered its pre-war prominence.

 It was demolished for safety reasons in 1967, but the BT Centre, which opened in 1984, now sits on the same site.